 Big Cypress Bend Boardwalk is 8.5 miles further.
-Big sign on south side of Trail only clue, but don’t park here.
+Large sign on south side of Trail only clue, but don’t park here.
 Park only on north side and do not block the private home’s driveway.
 The short trail starts directly beyond the house fence and continues mostly on a boardwalk to a gator hole in the Fakahatchee Strand.
-Fantastic plunge into this side’s bewitching beauty.
+Instructive plunge into this side’s bewitching beauty.

 Museum of the Everglades is free and charming, housed in what was once the town laundry.
 Doesn’t take long to visit but a good way to bone up on history or stay dry in the wet season.